arkady-emelyanov/kubernetes-ingress-dns/README.md

 ## Using as a LAN-level DNS

-Exposing DNS server to the LAN clients could be tricky, NodePort can't bind below 30000.
-So either `HostNetwork=true`, out-of-cluster deployment, or host level proxy.
+Exposing DNS server to the LAN clients could be tricky: NodePort can't bind below `30000`.

+Deployment ideas: `HostNetwork=true`, out-of-cluster, or host level proxy.

-I personally opted in with host level proxy: Nginx.
-Nginx is a lightweight reverse proxy which can be configured to load balance `:53/udp` port.
+I personally opted in with host level proxy: Nginx, a lightweight reverse proxy which can be configured to load balance `:53/udp` port.

 The Nginx is included in almost all distros, so it shouldn't be a problem to install Nginx on the host system.

 Below is my minimalistic nginx configuration file:
 ```bash